For Matthew Solan & James Davis at St John & St Elizabeth Hospital and OneWelbeck

 Removal of the nerve

 Surgical removal of the growth may be necessary if other treatments fail to provide pain relief.
-Although surgery is usually successful, the procedure can result in permanent numbness in the affected toes.
+Although this type of Morton’s Neuroma surgery is usually successful, the procedure can result in permanent numbness in the affected toes.

 Radiofrequency ablation

 Radiofrequency ablation uses an electric current to heat up a small area of nerve tissue to stop it from sending pain signals.
-It can provide lasting relief for people with chronic pain.
+It can provide lasting relief for people with chronic pain, especially those not suited for a extensive Morton’s Neuroma operation.

 Calf release